stdweird/maven-tools/Getting_started.md

 ## Prerequisites

 1. An account on [GitHub][github]
-2. Join the quattor organization and `developer` team
+2. Join the quattor organisation and `developer` team
  * TODO: this is how current admin can add/invite new people [join_quattor]
 3. Join the [`quattor-devel` mailing list][quattor_devel_ml]